sohailk2/Clojure-Final-Project/README.md

 * podar2
 * jaredjl2

+## Running the game
+To start make sure you have lein installed
+`brew install leiningen`

+Then just run the following in the home directory `lein run`

 ## Description of Game:
 We decided to make an omolette cooking simulator.
 The purpose of this game is to collect the right ingredients to make an omelette.